 First Quantum Will Likely Pay Zambia US$1 Billion to Resolve Tax Bill

-Analyst: First Quantum Will Likely Pay Zambia US$1-billion to Resolve Tax Bill

-Despite having been handed a tax bill of US$7.9-billion by the Zambia Revenue Authority (ZRA), experts are saying that First Quantum Minerals (TSX:FM) will likely pay US$1-billion to settle the squabble.
+Despite being handed a US$7.9-billion tax bill by the Zambia Revenue Authority (ZRA), experts are saying First Quantum Minerals (TSX:FM) will likely pay US$1 billion to settle the squabble.

 The prediction comes after the ZRA publicly called out First Quantum last week for what it alleged was gross underpayment of import duties, resulting in additional penalties and interest fees.